European Corporate Roundup for Monday

 ADVERTISEMENT

-Novartis said that it received breakthrough therapy designation from for a skin-cancer treatment that uses a combination of its Tafinlar and Mekinist drugs.
+Novartis said that it received breakthrough therapy designation from the FDA for a skin-cancer treatment that uses a combination of its Tafinlar and Mekinist drugs.

 The FDA awards breakthrough designation to drugs that treat serious or life-threatening diseases and show significant improvement over existing treatments.